learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management/Product_Management_vs_Product_Ownership.md

 ## What are a Product Owner's responsibilities?

-The product owner is accountable for effective Product Backlog management, which includes:
+The PO is accountable for effective Product Backlog management, which includes:

 * Listening to customers and turning their problems and complaints into user stories that create actionable items.
 They prioritize these stories and then arrange them in the product backlog.
 * Building and setting production process priorities to make sure the development team knows specifically what thing to focus on in order of importance
-* The product owner is present at all team meetings with other internal stakeholders such as the scrum master to make sure that the whole development process is following the product roadmap created by the product manager
+* The PO is present at all team meetings with other internal stakeholders such as the scrum master to make sure that the whole development process is following the product roadmap created by the PM.
 * They are the communication link between the customer and the development teams.
-The product owner is the embodiment of the customer's voice
+The PO is the embodiment of the customer's voice
 * Giving constructive feedback on the ratified roadmap.
-This is a communication link between the product owner and the product manager.
+This is a communication link between the PO and the PM.

-The product owner may do this work or delegate the responsibility to others on the Scrum Team.
-Regardless of who does the work, the Product Owner remains accountable for it being accomplished and for the **value delivered**.
+The PO may do this work or delegate the responsibility to others on the Scrum Team.
+Regardless of who does the work, the PO remains accountable for it being accomplished and for the **value delivered**.

-It is critical for the Product Owner to earn the respect of the entire organization in order to get the support they need for the decisions they make.
+It is critical for the PO to earn the respect of the entire organization in order to get the support they need for the decisions they make.
 These decisions need to be transparent in the Product Backlog.

-The product owner is one person who represents the needs of many stakeholders in the Product Backlog.
-If someone in the organization wants a change in the Product Backlog, they need to discuss this with the product owner and try to convince them.
-Ultimately, the product owner makes that decision.
-The product owner should also be getting feedback from customers on the product.
+The PO is one person who represents the needs of many stakeholders in the Product Backlog.
+If someone in the organization wants a change in the Product Backlog, they need to discuss this with the PO and try to convince them.
+Ultimately, the PO makes that decision.
+The PO should also be getting feedback from customers on the product.

 ## What is the difference between a product manager and a product owner?

-A product managers is with the product from conception to launch.
-However, the product owner role has a narrower focus when it comes to working with the development team.
+A PM is with the product from conception to launch.
+However, the PO role has a narrower focus when it comes to working with the development team.

-The product manager studies the customer's wants and needs, whereas the product owner makes sure that product development is following the product roadmap.
-The product manager decides what is going to be built or adapted and the product owner makes sure the development team does just that.
+The PM studies the customer's wants and needs, whereas the PO makes sure that product development is following the product roadmap.
+The PM decides what is going to be built or adapted and the PO makes sure the development team does just that.

 | Product Manager | Product Owner |
 |-----------------|---------------|